Car Audio SPL (Sound Pressure Level) Calculator

 • Automobile sound systems (cars, trucks, vans).

-• Home theater setups with subwoofer banks.
+• Home theater setups with subwoofer or speaker banks.

 • Event vehicles or mobile PA systems.